-Scott McLean is an Associate Professor of Communication, including Journalism and English, at Arizona Western College in a combined campus partnership with the University of Arizona and Northern Arizona University-Yuma.
-He also served as the 2007-2011 Shadle-EdgeCombe Endowed Faculty Chair.
+Scott McLean is the Shadle-EdgeCombe Endowed Faculty Chair at Arizona Western College.
+He serves as the Professor of Communication, including Journalism and English, for a combined campus partnership with the University of Arizona and Northern Arizona University-Yuma.

 Scott is the author of "The Basics of Speech Communication" and "The Basics of Interpersonal Communication," both currently published by Allyn & Bacon.
-He is also the author of "Business Communication for Success," "Writing for Success" and "Business English for Success" with Unnamed Publisher, and has published in peer-reviewed journals, classic car magazines, and newspapers.
+He is also the author of "Business Communication for Success" with Unnamed Publisher, has published in peer-reviewed journals, classic car magazines, and newspapers.